Code of conduct investigation into Wellington councillor Simon Woolf

 It follows previously raised concerns his behaviour was "causing staff unnecessary stress and anxiety by publicly criticising them and using emotive and inflammatory language".

-Ahead of local body elections council chief executive Kevin Lavery was left with no other choice but to ask for an inquiry lead by an external reviewer, sources have confirmed.
+Ahead of local body elections council chief executive Kevin Lavery was left with no choice but to ask for an inquiry led by an external reviewer, sources have confirmed.

-It's understood the complaint centres around Woolf wading into staffing employment matters, in particular comments he made about an Employment Relations Authority decision which looked into alleged bullying of an ex council staff member.
+It's understood the complaint centres around Woolf wading into staffing employment matters, in particular comments he made about an Employment Relations Authority decision which looked into alleged bullying of an ex -council staff member.

 These comments were reported in the Dominion Post on August 21, 2019 in a story about the amount of ratepayer money spent on the workplace bullying claim.